This is my review of the Kasina Mind Machine by MindPlace.

 Interface: iPod like design with Back-lit LCD screen

-The device itself looks a little similar to the old iPod classic with smaller features with more squared edges.
+The device itself looks similar to the old iPod classic with smaller features and more squared edges.

 The LCD screen is in color and lights up the interface when you turn it on.
 There’s four options to choose from the primary screen.